BigStepIdiomas/bigstepidiomas.github.io/pages-field-technicians-troubleshooting.md

 ### Goal

-This document aims to provide Field Technicians with a comprehensive overview of common issues and practical guidelines on how to effectively address them.
+This document aims to provide **Field Technicians** with a comprehensive overview of common issues and practical guidelines on how to effectively address them.
 It covers a wide range of scenarios, including remote troubleshooting and on-site analysis, offering actionable steps for resolution.

+> 💡 Contact **SRE's Team Leader** for further questions via Slack.
+> 📡 Is there anything missing?
+Reach out to our **Tech Writer** via Slack.

 ## In-Store Monitoring Service